apierantonio/apierantonio.github.io/_posts/2019-03-10-open_access.md

 # Publishing Market

-The scientific publishing industry is a consolidated sector that it is active for decades.
-Over the years (especially during the 1960s and 1970s), commercial publishers acquired many journals that were managed by non-profit academic societies.
+The scientific publishing industry is a consolidated sector that has been active for decades.
+Over the years, commercial publishers acquired many journals that were managed by non-profit academic societies.
 In 2013, five for-profit companies accounted for 50% of articles published.

 Publishers sell two different kinds of knowledge:  **scientific** and **bibliographic** knowledge.
 To this end they provide